ozelali/englishvocabularyset/README.md

-An English vocabulary set.
+An English vocabularies set.
-63373 vocabulary without special characters and space.
+63373 vocabularies without special characters and space.